Engagement with your research

 All researchers can benefit from the support that we provide to other organisations, such as the National Coordinating Centre for Public Engagement.

-In addition to providing training and support, the Wellcome Trust funds public engagement projects.
-If you want to organise an event, develop an exhibition, run a workshop or engage the public in some other way, you can apply for a grant.
+In addition to the provision of funds within research grants, the Wellcome Trust funds discrete public engagement projects.
+If you want to organise an event, develop an exhibition, run a workshop or engage the public in some other way, you can apply for a separate grant.